Thaodev23/cyber-security/README.md

 ## Image Of Password Generator

-The following image shows the web application's appearance and functionality:
+The image below represent the webpage for the password generator.

 ![The Password Generator application displays a red button to "Generate Password".](./Assets/03-javascript-homework-demo.png)